thesadru/disnake/docs/ext/commands/commands.rst

 .. warning::

-    The usage of :class:`~ext.commands.Greedy` and :data:`typing.Optional` are powerful and useful, however as a price, they open you up to some parsing ambiguities that might surprise some people.
+    The usage of :class:`~ext.commands.Greedy` and :data:`typing.Optional` are powerful and useful, however as a price, they open yo up to some parsing ambiguities that might surprise some people.

-    For example, a signature expecting a :data:`typing.Optional` of a :class:`disnake.Member` followed by a :class:`int` could catch a member named after a number due to the different ways a :class:`~ext.commands.MemberConverter` decides to fetch members.
-You should take care to not introduce unintended parsing ambiguities in your code.
-One technique would be to clamp down the expected syntaxes allowed through custom converters or reordering the parameters to minimise clashes.
+    For example, a signature expecting a :data:`typing.Optional` of a :class:`disnake.Member` followed by a :class:`int` cold catch a member named after a number due to the different ways a :class:`~ext.commands.MemberConverter` decides to fetch members.
+Yo shold take care to not introduce unintended parsing ambiguities in yor code.
+One technique wold be to clamp down the expected syntaxes allowed throgh custom converters or reordering the parameters to minimise clashes.

     To help aid with some parsing ambiguities, :class:`str`, ``None``, :data:`typing.Optional` and :class:`~ext.commands.Greedy` are forbidden as parameters for the :class:`~ext.commands.Greedy` converter.